 Inspectors from the United States Department of Agriculture, Food Safety and Inspection Service (FSIS), also condemn any cattle that display clinical signs of neurological disease or central nervous system disorders.
 To prevent the disease’s transmission to people, the single most important food safety measure is to avoid human consumption of Specified Risk Materials (SRMs).
 SRMs are inedible and cannot be used for human food.
 Inspectors in every slaughterhouse in the United States work to ensure these and other food safety standards are met.

 Mad cow disease in Hanford, California

 USDA confirms a new case in the United States.
-Watch this youtube video of an ABC news report Mad Cow Disease Found in California, published on April 24, 2012.
+Watch this youtube video of an ABC news report (see Mad Cow Disease Found in California, published April 24, 2012).
 They claim this infected cow never entered the food chain.
 What about the other cows that haven’t shown symptoms yet?